 I have my pre-match routine and my favoured parking areas depending on if I’m going back to Cheshire or down South after the game.
 I’m well versed at attending matches and comfortable in both the city and stadium.

-Maybe it’s because I’m too self aware?
-I hear my distinctive cockney accent and think to myself “best keep quiet here”.
-People are going to notice you and wonder what the hell are you doing here.
-They know you’re a Londoner and they’ll be thinking that you’ve got no right to shout and sing.
+Maybe it’s because I’m too self-aware?
+I hear my distinctive cockney accent and think to myself “best keep quiet here.”
+People are going to notice you and wonder what the hell you’re doing here.
+They’ll know you’re a Londoner and they’ll be thinking that you’ve got no right to shout and sing.
 Sit down southern lad and keep your mouth shut.
 Pack yourself off to the club shop with the rest of the tourists.

-Either way, maybe in reality I’m actually the one that needs to stop looking down at the “out of town fan”.
-I need to accept who they are….. and who I am.
+Maybe, in reality, I’m actually the one that needs to stop looking down at the “out of town fan.”
+I need to accept who they are, and who I am.
 Ninety-nine percent of them are no doubt just like me.
 They’ve had to watch from afar, feeling the same emotions as those in the ground but having nobody to share them with.

 I shouldn’t be looked down upon because of geography.